Pingid/blog/src/pages/posts/11-burlington-house.md

 date: "2017-05-25"
 essay: true
 gallery: burlington/images
+cover: true
-description: How China used an art exhibition to garner sympathy and respect from western sociaties
+description: How China used an art exhibition to garner sympathy and respect from the west.
 ---

 # The social effect of the 1935-6 exhibition of Chinese art at Burlington House, London